Constitutional Law Courses

 Federal Courts

 This course covers the role of the federal courts in the federal system.
 Topics will include the jurisdiction of the federal courts, Congress's power over those courts, litigation against federal and state governments and their officials, and the relationships between federal and state courts.
-Constitutional Law I is a prerequisite, though it may be waived in special circumstances.
-The student's grade is based on class participation and a final take-home examination.
-NOTE: Unlike in previous years, this class may not use the traditional Hart and Wechsler casebook, or any casebook.
-Prerequisite: Constitutional Law I.
+There are no prerequisites.
+The student's grade is based on class participation and a final examination.

 Previously: